Ingredients

 Why we don't use the term "anti-aging"

-Our focus is on holistic health - both skin health and mental well-being.
+Our focus is on holistic health – both skin health and mental well-being.
 The term "anti-aging" gives the impression that aging is something negative.
-We see it differently.
-Instead, we place importance on keeping the skin healthy and strengthening it at any age.
-We want to promote positive body awareness and recognize natural processes such as aging as something valuable.
+We see things differently.
+Instead, we emphasize maintaining and strengthening healthy skin at every age.
+We want to promote a positive body image and recognize natural processes like aging as something valuable.

 Effects of Bakuchiol

-Bakuchiol helps improve the appearance of the skin by reducing fine lines and wrinkles and firming the skin.
-It protects against UV damage and free radicals, which prevents premature aging, and reduces dark spots and uneven skin tone.
-The active ingredient also helps with acne, moisturizes and reduces skin redness and irritation.
+Bakuchiol helps improve the complexion by reducing fine lines and wrinkles and firming the skin.
+It protects against UV damage and free radicals, thus preventing premature aging, and diminishes dark spots and uneven skin tone.
+Furthermore, the active ingredient helps with acne, moisturizes, and reduces redness and irritation.

-Has an antibacterial effect , even against the well-known P. acnes, the bacterium that is partly responsible for acne.
+It has an antibacterial effect , including against the well-known P. acnes, the bacterium that is partly responsible for acne.

-Healthy Aging: helps minimize the appearance of fine lines and wrinkles by smoothing and tightening the skin.
+Healthy Aging: helps minimize the appearance of fine lines and wrinkles by smoothing and firming the skin.

 -

-Stimulates collagen production: This helps to improve skin elasticity and firmness.
-Specifically, it stimulates the production of collagen I, III and IV and at the same time inhibits the enzyme MMP, which breaks down our collagen.
-From the age of 25, skin collagen decreases.
-The more collagen there is in the skin, the firmer and smoother the skin is.
+It stimulates collagen production: This contributes to improved skin elasticity and firmness.
+Specifically, it stimulates the production of collagens I, III, and IV while simultaneously inhibiting the enzyme MMP, which breaks down our collagen.
+Skin collagen begins to decline from the age of 25.
+The more collagen there is in the skin, the firmer and smoother the complexion.
 This leads to fewer wrinkles.
-Unfortunately, collagen cannot simply be reapplied with cream.
-We have to take a detour and stimulate our body to receive more collagen or to produce it itself.
-To do this, you can use Bakuchiol alternately with vitamin C.
+Unfortunately, collagen cannot simply be replenished with creams.
+We have to take a different approach and stimulate our body to produce more collagen or to generate it itself.
+You can use bakuchiol alternately with vitamin C for this purpose.

-Protects against sun damage: Similar to vitamin C, bakuchiol prevents UV-induced photodamage.
+Protects against sun damage: Similar to vitamin C, bakuchiol prevents UV-induced light damage.

 -

-Reduces hyperpigmentation: Bakuchiol has a melanin-inhibiting effect, so it can reduce dark spots on the skin.
-It can help reduce hyperpigmentation and uneven skin tone, making the complexion appear more even.
+Reduces hyperpigmentation: Bakuchiol has a melanin-inhibiting effect, which can reduce dark spots on the skin.
+It can help diminish hyperpigmentation and uneven skin tone, resulting in a more even complexion.

-Antioxidant properties: protects the skin from free radicals and environmental damage, counteracting premature skin aging.
+Antioxidant properties: protects the skin from free radicals and environmental damage, thus counteracting premature skin aging.

-Anti-inflammatory: has anti-inflammatory properties that can help reduce skin redness and irritation.
+Anti-inflammatory: possesses anti-inflammatory properties that can help reduce skin redness and irritation.

-Moisturizing: also has a positive effect on the moisture of the skin and regulates aquaporin 3.
+Moisturizing: also has a positive effect on the skin's moisture and regulates aquaporin 3.

 Bakuchiol compared to retinol

-Bakuchiol is a very modern anti-aging ingredient, and for good reason, it is often chosen instead of retinol.
-It is not as effective.
-But unlike retinol, bakuchiol has no side effects .
+Bakuchiol is a very modern anti-aging ingredient, and for good reason, often chosen instead of retinol.
+It's not as potent, but unlike retinol, bakuchiol has no side effects .

-In addition, there are skin conditions and living conditions in which retinol is not recommended.
+Furthermore, there are skin conditions and living situations in which retinol is not recommended.

 Retinol is not suitable for:

-Retinol dries out the skin and the skin should not be overwhelmed with too high a concentration.
-The skin only gets used to retinol very, very slowly.
+Retinol dries out the skin, and the skin should not be overwhelmed with too high a concentration.
+The skin only adapts to retinol very, very slowly.
 Retinol originated in acne therapy.
 In severe cases, tretinoin (the most active form of retinol) is used.
 A positive side effect was skin rejuvenation.
-This is how retinol came into the beauty industry.
+This is how retinol found its way into the beauty industry.

-Today, cosmetic products contain different concentrations of retinol and, due to the strong side effects, a large number of derivatives.
-Derivatives are derivatives of a substance and are often more tolerable than the active ingredient.
-The skin has to convert the derivative into the ingredient in order for it to work.
-This means that the skin is not immediately confronted with the potent effect of the active ingredient.
-Derivatives are used to reduce side effects.
+Today, cosmetic products contain varying concentrations of retinol, and due to its strong side effects, a multitude of derivatives are also available.
+Derivatives are products derived from a substance and are often better tolerated than the active ingredient.
+The skin must convert the derivative into the original substance for it to be effective.
+This way, the skin is not immediately exposed to the potent effects of the active ingredient.
+Derivatives are used to mitigate side effects.
 Nevertheless, even retinol derivatives are still very potent and should not be underestimated.

-If you use retinol or retinol derivatives, you must base your entire skincare routine on retinol to counteract the side effects.
-Your skincare routine must be significantly richer so that the skin barrier is not dried out too much.
+If you use retinol or retinol derivatives, you need to base your entire skincare routine on retinol to counteract the side effects.
+Your skincare products need to be significantly richer to prevent the skin barrier from becoming too dry.

-Retinol cannot simply be combined with all acid peels and active ingredients .
-It is always better to use retinol alone in one step and spread the active ingredients over the other days.
-At the beginning, you should avoid the eyes and mouth area to avoid over-cared skin or perioral dermatitis .
+Retinol shouldn't simply be combined with all acid peels and active ingredients .
+It's always better to use retinol alone in one step and spread the other active ingredients over the following days.
+Initially, you should avoid the eye and mouth area to prevent over-treating the skin or perioral dermatitis .

-The optimal concentration of bakuchiol in skin care products is typically between 0.5% and 1% .
-Studies have shown that as little as 0.5% concentration can produce significant improvements in skin texture and firmness without irritating the skin.
-For more intense results, a concentration of up to 1% can be used.
-At 1%, bakuchiol also works against pimples and "blemishes."
+The optimal concentration of bakuchiol in skincare products is typically between 0.5% and 1% .
+Studies have shown that even a concentration of 0.5% can significantly improve skin texture and firmness without irritating the skin.
+For more intensive results, a concentration of up to 1% can be used.
+At 1%, bakuchiol is also effective against pimples and blemishes.

 This dosage offers a good balance between effectiveness and tolerability, even for sensitive skin.

-Bakuchiol is known for its high tolerability and is especially recommended for sensitive skin.
-Unlike retinol, which can often cause irritation, redness and dryness, bakuchiol rarely causes such side effects.
-It is ideal for people with sensitive skin, rosacea, atopic dermatitis and can also be used after perioral dermatitis.
+Bakuchiol is known for its excellent tolerability and is especially recommended for sensitive skin.
+Unlike retinol, which can often lead to irritation, redness, and dryness, bakuchiol rarely causes such side effects.
+It is ideal for people with sensitive skin, rosacea, atopic dermatitis, and can even be used after perioral dermatitis.
 Even with daily use, it remains gentle on the skin while offering effective healthy-aging and anti-inflammatory properties.
-This combination makes bakuchiol an ideal choice for anyone looking for effective but mild skin care.
+This combination makes bakuchiol an ideal choice for anyone seeking effective yet gentle skincare.

 Are there any interactions?

-In general, Bakuchiol is very compatible with other active ingredients.
-This makes Bakuchiol easy to use and safe to use compared to retinol.
+Bakuchiol generally mixes very well with other active ingredients.
+This makes bakuchiol easy and safe to use compared to retinol.

 It also works well with salicylic acid (BHA), which is ideal for people with acne.